 “the prisoner was compelled to stand for three days and three nights and was given only bread and water; every fourth day he came into a normal cell, ate prisoner’s fare and was allowed to sleep for one night on a plank bed.
 Then three days’ standing began again.
 Such were the abominations which the prisoners had to bear from the sadistic Nazis.”

 Dr. Georg Konrad Morgen, who was an SS judge, did an investigation of the Dachau camp in May 1944 and found everything in order, according to Paul Berben, a prisoner in the camp who wrote the Official History of Dachau.
-The standing cells must have been built some time after this inspection, as Morgen would not have tolerated such abuse of the prisoners.
-Dr. Morgen had arrested 5 of the concentration camp commandants after his investigations, and two of the commandants had been executed.
+The standing cells must have been built some time after this inspection, as Dr. Morgen would not have tolerated such abuse of the prisoners.
+Dr. Morgen had arrested 5 of the concentration camp commandants after his previous investigations, and two of the commandants had been executed by the Nazis.

-Martin Gottfried Weiss had previously been the Commandant at Dachau and he was the acting Commandant when the Dachau camp was liberated because the new Commandant had left, a few days before, with a transport of prisoners to a sub-camp in Austria.
-On November 1, 1943, Weiss had been transferred from the Dachau camp to the Majdanek camp to replace Karl Otto Koch who had been arrested and brought back to Buchenwald to stand trial in a special court run by Dr. Georg Konrad Morgen.
+Martin Gottfried Weiss had previously been the Commandant at Dachau and he was the acting Commandant when the Dachau camp was liberated; the new Commandant had left a few days before, with a transport of prisoners, who were taken to a sub-camp in Austria.
+On November 1, 1943, Weiss had been transferred from the Dachau camp to the Majdanek camp in Poland; he replace Karl Otto Koch, who had been arrested and brought back to Buchenwald to stand trial in a special court conducted by Dr. Georg Konrad Morgen.

 Dr. Franz Blaha, a former Dachau prisoner who is shown on the left in the photo above, testified at the American Military Tribunal about the standing cells inside the bunker at Dachau.
 In the photo, he is shown as he identifies Martin Gottfried Weiss in the courtroom.
 Note that Weiss is unshaven and looks haggard while Dr. Blaha appears to be in good condition.